TomokiMiyauci/expect.js/README.md

 Proof of concept for a simple version of jest expect.

-This is a proving ground for testing/expect, which will be added as a standard module to Deno.

 ## Difference of jest expect

 Matchers and modifiers in the jest context are a growing number of methods.